• Find

 I took three trail-running friends to the desert.
 Shooting and exploring with them for a few days was a lot of fun.
 They are ambassadors for a clothing company, and after I finished editing the shoot, I sent the company the photos.
 They’ve hired me a few times since then.

-Similarly, Lewisville, texas-based commercial photographer Jami Clayman uses self-assigned projects to develop her signature style.
+Similarly, Lewisville, Texas-based commercial photographer Jami Clayman uses self-assigned projects to develop her signature style.
 She says,

 Personal work is my opportunity to play, show how my brain works, and photograph stories in my style.
 The more personal projects I create, the easier it is to talk about my work with clients.
 I also find the more cohesive my personal work gets, the more opportunities I have to work with clients in my style.